Some stability results for a Fractional Differential Equation with two delays: Abstract

 \section{Abstract}

 This paper investigates the stability properties of a nonlinear fractional differential equation with two discrete delays and a delay-dependent coefficient.
 Such equations arise in various biological and control systems where temporal delays influence feedback mechanisms.
-Two cases are analyzed: one where the first delay is zero, and the second acts through an exponential coefficient, and another where the first delay is fixed.
+In the first case, we set one of the delays to zero and analyzed the resulting system.
+We then extended the study to a more general case where both delays are allowed to vary.
 We derive delay-independent stability conditions using linearization, characteristic equations, and bifurcation theory, along with complete theoretical proofs.
 The results are validated through numerical simulations and stability diagrams.